Analytic approach to variance optimization under an $\ell_1$ constraint: Results for the variance optimized under an constraint

 The rapid growth of $n_0$ above $r=1$ translates into a strong increase of $\Delta$.
 (Without regularization $\Delta$ would diverge at $r=1$.)
 With the regularizer on and $n_0$ going to 1/2 as $r\to{2-0}$, $\Delta$ ultimately diverges at $r=2$.
 Eq. \eqref{eq:Delta-n_0} can serve as a recipe for the numerical determination of $\Delta$ through $n_0$.

-Fig. \ref{fig:q0} shows the behavior of the order parameter $q_0$ related to the estimation error and out-of-sample estimate for the free energy; $q_0$ is a quantity that can be obtained directly from simulations, the analytical and numerical results are compared in the right panel in Fig. \ref{fig:q0} for $\eta=0.01$.
+Fig. \ref{fig:q0} shows the behavior of the order parameter $q_0$ related to the estimation error and out-of-sample estimate for the objective function; $q_0$ is a quantity that can be obtained directly from simulations, the analytical and numerical results are compared in Fig. \ref{fig:q0} for various values of $\eta$.
 Without the regularizer $q_0$ would diverge at $r=1$, similarly to $\Delta$.
 As a vestige of this, for small values of the regularizer's coefficient $\eta$, $q_0$ shows a strong "resonance" around $r=1$, but remains finite, and decreases above $r=1$ to a finite limit.
 For larger $\eta$'s the resonance is suppressed, in particular, in the no-short-selling limit ($\eta_2\to{\infty}$) $q_0$ is monotonically increasing over the entire interval $0\le{r}<2$.

-Finally, the in-sample estimate for the free energy $f$ can be obtained from \eqref{free-energy} through calculating $\lambda$ from the stationarity conditions.
+Finally, the in-sample estimator for the objective function $f$ can be obtained from \eqref{free-energy} through calculating $\lambda$ from the stationarity conditions.
 The results for $\lambda$ are exhibited in Fig. \ref{fig:lambda}.
 We shall see shortly that $f$ goes to $\eta_1$ as $r\to{2-0}$, implying that the variance vanishes in this limit.